AdobeDocs/experience-manager-cloud-service.en/help/operations/configuration-pipeline.md

     cdn.yaml
 ```

-Below `/config`, the folder names and filenames are arbitrary; the yaml file, however, must include a known `kind` property value.
+The folder names and filenames below `/config` are arbitrary; the yaml file, however, must include a valid `kind` property value.

-Typically, you will want to deploy configurations to all environments.
+Typically, configurations are deployed to all environments.
 If all the property values are identical for each environment, a single yaml file will suffice.
 However, it is common for property values to differ between environments; for example, while testing a lower environment.

-Here are some strategies, with the example file structures that include two configuration types.
+Here are some strategies:

 ### A single config file for all environments {#single-file}